ajtortolero/Examples-APIRestHotel/README.md

 ### GET /GetById/:id

-Obtains an Hotel given its id.
+Obtains a Hotel given its Id.

+### POST /Add

+Add New Hotel

+### POST /UpdateById/:id

+UPDATE a Hotel by Id.

+### POST /DeleteById/:id

+DELETE a Hotel by Id.